-Visit the Museo del Fin del Mundo, or "End of the World" Museum.
-Located on the waterfront, this small museum features fascinating exhibits on the region's natural and indigenous history.
+Visit the Museo del Fin del Mundo or the "End of the World" Museum.
+Located on the waterfront, this small museum features fascinating exhibits on the region's natural and Indigenous history.
 You'll also find extensive bird and sailing exhibits.

 Head to Laguna Esmeralda.
 A few miles outside of Ushuaia, this is an easy afternoon hike for all levels.
 Also, the shores of this turquoise lake are great for photos and stopping to enjoy nature.

-- Sample the local cuisine.
+Sample the local cuisine.
 The region is famous for its seafood, particularly centolla (king crab).
-Try it au gratin—it's the most decadent dish in Ushuaia.
+Try au gratin—it's the most decadent dish in Ushuaia.